thehatter8/thehatter8.github.io/README.md

 * dnet

   `sudo apt install libdumbnet-dev`

+  * "But why is it called dumbnet?"

+  * Not sure why they chose "dumb" but libdnet was apparently a legacy library in Debian so they changed the name.

 * hwloc

   `sudo apt install libhwloc-dev`

+  * Does not work with `sudo apt install hwloc`

 * OpenSSL

   `sudo apt install libssl-dev`

+  * Even if you already have OpenSSL installed

 * bison